zeero/CCPlugins/README.md

 ### You know the drill...

-🤦 Ask Claude to fix a bug, `get 15 test files`
+🤦 Ask Claude to fix a bug, get `15 test files`<br>
-😤 Request a simple refactor, `receive a dissertation on clean code` 🙄 "Please add a button" →  `Complete UI framework rewrite`
+😤 Request a simple refactor, receive a `dissertation on clean code`<br>
+🙄 "Please add a button" → `Complete UI framework rewrite`<br>
-😭 Every conversation: `"Act like a google engineer who doesn't overengineer"`
+😭 Every conversation: "Act like a `google engineer` who doesn't overengineer"

 CCPlugins is a curated set of commands that extend Claude Code Cli with common development workflows.
 These commands handle the dumb work, since the agent (opus 4 / sonnet 4 or kimi k2) already knows your codebase, they just tell it what to do with that knowledge.

 *Built for developers tired of typing "please act like a senior engineer" in every conversation.*